Shout and Sing

 Sung by: Folk singers from Cirkulane

-With folk singing disappearing from everyday and festive life and being transferred into stage forms of presenting folk music, some singers have formed regular singing ensembles.
-The same goes for singers from Cirkulane, taking their singing skills and knowledge of songs from their local music tradition.
+With folk singing disappearing from everyday and festive life and being transferred into stage forms, some singers have formed regular singing ensembles.
+The same goes for singers from Cirkulane, who take their singing skills and knowledge of songs from their local music tradition.
 They present the local way of singing in the group of four male singers and a female singer singing the highest voice referred to as prek, črez or over.

 Recorded: Ljubljana, 13.
 9. 2003.